TheOdinProject/curriculum/javascript/project_ajax_forms.md

-# Project: Infinite Scroll and Submitting a Form with AJAX

 Because we haven't yet linked your front end projects to your back end Rails APIs, in this project you'll get a chance to set up a front end for an existing API on the internet called the [Open Movie Database (OMDB)](http://www.omdbapi.com/))(modeled after [IMDB](http://www.imdb.com)).
 Read through the OMDB documentation before getting started so you have an idea of how you might submit a new movie entry.